mobius3/tweeny/README.md

 ```
 This will add the `include/` folder to your search path, and you can `#include "tweeny.h"`.

+## Doxygen documentation

+This library is documented using Doxygen.
+If you intend to generate docs, specify the flag `TWEENY_BUILD_DOCUMENTATION` when generating CMake build files (e.g: `cmake .. -DTWEENY_BUILD_DOCUMENTATION=1`).
+You will need doxygen installed.

 ## Contributing

 Tweeny is open-source, meaning that it is open to modifications and contrubutions from the community (you are very much encouraged to do so!).
 However, we'd appreciate if you follow these guidelines: